Watch this video of David Michael Cantor explain Charges of Possession of Drug Paraphernalia in Arizona.

 Possession of Drug Paraphernalia: What are the Defenses?

 Defenses for a possession of drug paraphernalia charge vary.
 One involves the lawyer arguing that the paraphernalia wasn’t actually used as drugs.
 Common defenses are often used as well, such as that the individual did not knowingly possess any drugs or drug paraphernalia.
 The Miranda rights violation is used when the individual was not read their rights upon arrest.
 Denial of right to counsel is a common defense that occurs when the person requests an attorney but is not allowed to speak to one.
 There are additional tactics that involve determining whether there were forensic flaws throughout the investigation, false statements and paperwork and more.

 When you are facing such Arizona drug charges, you must have a skilled defense attorney on your side.
-The Law Offices of David Michael Cantor is an AV rated firm with the highest possible rating by Martindale Hubbell.
+DM Cantor is an AV rated firm with the highest possible rating by Martindale Hubbell.
 In addition, David Cantor is a Certified Criminal Law Specialist as per the Arizona Board of Legal Specialization.
 Call us today to schedule a free consultation.
 This meeting will take about 30 minutes in our office, and we’ll give you an idea of how to defend your case.
 To schedule a free consultation, please give us a call at (602) 307-0808, or send us an email and we’ll contact you.